Avondale family Art walk

 local artists

-The Art Committe will be engaging with local businesses, not just down Milwaukee, but all over Avondale to gauge interest in donating, time, money, resources, or to have a pop up table at the event.
+The Arts Committee will be engaging with local businesses, not just down Milwaukee, but all over Avondale to gauge interest in donating time, money, resources, or to have a pop‑up table at the event.

-This event will drive traffic to local bussines and allow them to engage with the community.
-Locals like the Insect Asylum can have sidewalk pop ups to sell items or have small classes on insects.
+This event will drive traffic to local businesses and allow them to engage with the community.
+Locals like the Insect Asylum can have sidewalk pop‑ups to sell items or have small classes on insects.

 Local banks at Central Park and Milwaukee will be contacted to see if they can donate to the charity and to the kids prizes.
-There are possibilties for straight donations, or tiers where bussinesses can be part of the advertising such as:
+There are possibilities for straight donations, or tiers where businesses can be part of the advertising such as:

-Logo on all printed materials + booth space + social media spotlight$1,000 – Presenting Sponsor
+Logo on all printed materials + booth space + social media spotlight

 Logo on banners, stage signage, website header, and press release